FRINXrepo/docs-public/_pages/odl_distribution.md

 ***Curated and tested*** - each release passes through stages of rigorous quality assurance before we make it available to our customers.

-***We add components and modules*** that make the Frinx distribution simpler to use and operate compared with other solutions on the market. *For example, our [CLI plugin][1] means Frinx ODL can communicate with devices even if they don't speak NETCONF or any other programmatic API.*
+***FRINX components and modules*** make our distribution simpler to use and operate compared with other solutions on the market. *For example, our [CLI plugin][1] means Frinx ODL can communicate with devices even if they don't speak NETCONF or any other programmatic API.*

 *Figure 1: FRINX ODL allows apps and users to interact with any CLI device* ![FRINX ODL allows apps and users to interact with any CLI device][2]